 rolls in a greased 13

-lightly greased plastic wrap, leaving room for rolls to rise, at room temperature, until
+lightly greased plastic wrap, leaving room for rolls to rise, at room temperature

 almost doubled (about one hour).
-(At this point you can refrigerate the Cinnamon
+(Or, at this point you can refrigerate the Cinnamon

-Rolls overnight (up to 24 hours).
-Next morning, remove the rolls from the refrigerator, take off the plastic wrap,
+Rolls overnight.)
+Next morning, remove the rolls from the refrigerator, and let

-and let

-stand at room temperature for about 30 minutes.)
-Break any surface
+stand at room temperature for about 30 minutes before baking.)

-or till light brown, and a toothpick inserted into one of the buns,
+or till browned, and a toothpick inserted into one of the buns,

 comes out clean.
 Also, if you lightly tap on the top of the